Nguyễn Trung Trực: Sinking of L'Espérance

 When Lieutenant Parfait returned, he attempted to retaliate against the surrounding villages.
 However, the villagers had been aware of events and had already been evacuated, so the French officer managed only to burn and destroy the houses, livestock and rice fields.

-In this battle, the French army suffered a great loss: L'Espérance was sunk, 17 soldiers and 20 Vietnamese associates were killed, only eight people escaped, including 2 French soldiers and 6 Tagal soldiers (mercenaries from Philippines).
-The Vietnamese army won but there were 4 people sacrificed and they all were honored by Tự Đức.
+In this battle, the French army suffered a great loss: L'Espérance was sunk, 17 soldiers and 20 pro-French Vietnamese associates were killed, only eight people escaped, including 2 French soldiers and 6 Tagal soldiers (mercenaries from Philippines).
+The Vietnamese Resistance force won but there were 4 people who died, all of which were honored by Emperor Tự Đức.

-The attack buoyed local Vietnamese morale and gave them the belief that they could fight against French naval forces.
+The attack buoyed local Vietnamese morale and gave them the belief that they could have a fighting chance against French naval forces.
 The French Inspector of Indigenous Affairs at Thủ Dầu Một, Grammont, stated that "This event made a big impression on the Vietnamese.
 They considered it as a destined turn of their fortune."
 The sinking earned the specific praise of Emperor Tự Đức, who described the incident as "most outstanding".
 This prompted the emperor to promote Trực to be the Provincial Military Lead (Chinese: 領兵, Vietnamese: Lãnh binh) of Hà Tiên.